This will depend upon your current status and level of training; trainees with different a experience will be required to give different evidence.

 Please note - if you are not currently on, or have not previously completed, a UK/UK-affiliated foundation programme, you will likely be required to submit a completed 'Certificate of Readiness to Enter Specialty Recruitment' as evidence of your foundation competence.

-The short answer here is no as only the 2020 version of the Certificate of Readiness to Enter Specialty Training will be accepted and each applicant may only submit one version of the certificate to demonstrate a full set of foundation competences.
+The short answer here is no, as only the 2021 version of the Certificate of Readiness to Enter Specialty Training will be accepted and each applicant may only submit one version of the certificate to demonstrate a full set of foundation competences.

 Restrictions no longer apply apply to candidates whose employment will be subject to the resident labour market test (RLMT).
 We will therefore be accepting applications from those who would have been subject to the RLMT prior to this change.

 You can, however your application will need to be supported by a form signed by both the Training Programme Director / Head of School and the Postgraduate Dean in the region that the training took place.
-The form can be downloaded from the Oriel resource bank.
+The form can be downloaded from the Document Library

 The person specification states that this should be in 'exceptional circumstances', which: 'may be defined as a demonstrated change in circumstances, which can be shown on the ability to train at that time and may include severe personal illness or family caring responsibility incompatible with continuing to train.'